AlessioDiPretoro/CapsoneEpicode/README.md

 1. Clone the repository: `git clone https://github.com/AlessioDiPretoro/CapsoneEpicode.git`
 2. Navigate to the project directory: `cd CapsoneEpicode`
 3. Open the project in Visual Studio.
+4. `Database`
-4. Configure the connection string in the `Web.config` file
-5. Create your firt migration and update database for create the database.
+4.1 You can use the `database backup` called 231013Stones.bak that you can find in the main folder 4.2 OR you can use create your firt migration and update database for `create the database`.
+5. Configure the connection string in the `Web.config` file.
 6. Configure you email provider info in the `_Mailer.cs` file.
 7. On the database manual create the user with roles Admin and SuperAdmin.
-8. Enyoi it.
+8. Enjoy it.

 ## Controller Functions